clusterpedia-io/website/content/en/docs/features/raw-sql-query.md

 And this is quite hard to wrap, escape, and validate the SQL statement since in some extreme cases, such as resource search by users, the caller may need to pass the SQL statement directly to the apiserver without any modification.

-However, such SQL injection can be easily avoided by using `whereSQLStatement` and `whereSQLParam` by enabling `AllowParameterizedSQLQuery` feature gate instead.
+However, such SQL injection can be easily avoided by using `whereSQLStatement` and `whereSQLParam` by enabling `AllowParameterizedSQLQuery` Feature Gate instead.

 For example, with the same constructed payload: